 For covering long distances around the country, flying local budget airlines is the best option.
 You can get from Bangkok to Chiang Mai, or from Bangkok to the islands, in just one hour.

 Using budget airlines like Nok Air, Thai Lion Air, Air Asia, Thai Airways, or Thai Vietjet, the average cost of a one-way domestic flight is between 30-50 USD.

 Keep in mind though that if you want to fly, your Thailand trip cost will go up.

 A long bus or train journey through Thailand, say from Bangkok to Chiang Mai, costs on average about 20-50 USD.

-So the prices for buses or trains are very similar to flights, but they can take up to 12 hours instead of 1.
+So the average price for buses or trains is very similar to flights, but they can take up to 12 hours instead of 1.

 If you’re a fan of slow travel and seeing the countryside, buses or trains are the way to go.